Promiscuity: Female promiscuity

 Empress Catherine the Great, a crucial figure at the time of the Enlightenment, is popularly remembered for her promiscuity.

 In 1994, a study in the United States found almost all married heterosexual women reported having sexual contact only with their husbands, and unmarried women almost always reported having no more than one sexual partner in the past three months.
 Lesbians who had long-term partners reported having fewer outside partners than heterosexual women.
 More recent research, however, contradicts the assertion that heterosexual women are largely monogamous.
-A 2002 study estimated that 45% to 55% of married heterosexual women engage in sexual relationships outside of their marriage, while the estimate for heterosexual men engaging in the same conduct was 50–60% in the same study.
+A 2002 study estimated that 45% to 55% of married heterosexual women engage in sexual relationships outside of their marriage, while the estimate for heterosexual men engaging in the same conduct is 50–60% in the same study.

 One possible explanation for hypersexuality is child sexual abuse (CSA) trauma.
 Many studies have examined the correlation between CSA and risky sexual behavior.
 Rodriguez-Srednicki and Ofelia examined the correlation of CSA experienced by women and their self-destructive behavior as adults using a questionnaire.
 The diversity and ages of the women varied.
 Slightly fewer than half the women reported CSA while the remainder reported no childhood trauma.
 The results of the study determined that self-destructive behaviors, including hypersexuality, correlates with CSA in women.
 CSA can create sexual schemas that result in risky sexual behavior.
 This can play out in their sexual interactions as girls get older.
 The sexual behaviors of women that experienced CSA differed from those of women without exposure to CSA.
 Studies show CSA survivors tend to have more sexual partners and engage in higher risk sexual behaviors.